lujiarui/Str2Str/README.md

 python src/eval.py task_name=eval_only pred_dir=/path/to/some/pdb/directory
 ```

 To run evaluation, you may need to specify the `REFERENCE_DATA` variable in the `.env` file.
 This path (points to a directory) should contain the reference trajectory/ensembles, one `.pdb` file per target, aligned with the directory arch like `TEST_DATA`.
-In the paper, the long MD trajectories from the study in [Science.1208351](https://www.science.org/doi/abs/10.1126/science.1208351) are used as reference.
+In the paper, the long MD trajectories from the study in [this paper](https://www.science.org/doi/abs/10.1126/science.1208351) are used as reference.

 ## 🍪 Tools